zachmccabe/zachmccabe.github.io/postcard.md

 ---
 layout: kaoliang3_article
-title: Postcard to an NGO Photographer
+title: Postcards to a young NGO Photographer
-date: 2019/04/01
+date: 2019/08/28
 description: Notes to my younger self
-cta: <a href="mailto:hello@zachmccabe.com">hello@zachmccabe.com</a>
+cta: What did I miss? <a href="mailto:hello@zachmccabe.com">hello@zachmccabe.com</a>

 ---

-_Notes to my younger self._
+_Notes to my younger self.
+I was so arrogant it's doubtful I would've read this… but you are welcome to it!_

 ## Brass tacks, tactfully